-Place the piping between two layers of fabric, right sides together, as shown below.
+Place the piping between two fabrics inside out, as shown below.

 - 1 Fabric

 - 2 Piping

 - 3 Fabric

-- Refer to the steps of attaching the adjustable zipper/piping foot on page S-24.
+- Refer to the steps of attaching the adjustable zipper/piping foot on the previous page.

 - Sew along the piping.

 After sewing, turn them over.